Corporate Crime, Fraud & Risk

 "This firm has been involved in some of the region's most significant criminal cases.
 It recently acted in a highly publicised kidnapping case involving a well-known Yorkshire Barrister.
 It also has expertise in white-collar crime and fraud matters, and its lawyers "guide clients and follow cases through from A to Z."" Chambers UK

 “The firm is a member of the Very High Cost Cases Panel and is instructed on general crime and fraud cases.
-Senior associate Sara Morgan is also of note and is instructed on professional regulatory work.
 Recent highlights for the team include defending individuals in cases involving sexual assault and historical sexual abuse, gangland shootings, drug conspiracy, and gross negligence manslaughter.
 Peter Minnikin was promoted to the partnership in August 2016 and is instructed on a range of general crime matters, including drug, violence and sexual offence cases, as well as a range of regulatory work.” - Legal 500